hashicorp/vagrant/docs/provisioners/puppet.md

 First, Vagrant needs to know where the Puppet manifests are located.
 By default, Vagrant will look in the `manifests` directory relative to the root of the project directory (where the project's Vagrantfile is located).
-The `manifests` should contain a file for each box to be configured, the default assumes a file named after the value of config.vm.box option:
+In addition to knowing where to find the manifests, Puppet needs to know the name of the file to run.

-Both the file and path can be configured using the `manifest_file` and `manifests_path` options in your Vagrantfile configuration file, for example:
+Both the file and path can be configured using the `manifest_file` and `manifests_path` options in your Vagrantfile configuration file.
+For example:

 {% highlight ruby %}
 Vagrant::Config.run do |config|
   config.vm.provision :puppet do |puppet|
-    puppet.manifests_path = "puppetmanifests"
+    puppet.manifests_path = "manifests"
-    puppet.manifest_file = "newbox.pp"
+    puppet.manifest_file = "my_manifest.pp"
   end
 end
 {% endhighlight %}

-## Configuring the manifests

-Creating a basic manifest is simple, for example:

-{% highlight ruby %}
-# Basic Puppet manifests

-class lucid32 {
-  package { "apache2":
-    ensure => present,
-  }

-  service { "apache2":
-    ensure => running,
-    require => Package["apache2"],
-  }
-}

-include lucid32
-{% endhighlight %}
+The manifests path will be expanded relative to the directory where the `Vagrantfile` is.

+This is all that is needed if you only use basic manifests.

 ## Modules